ngonzano/flutter_riverpod/README.md

-# Riverpod Generator, freezed y json_serializable
+# Riverpod: code generation, freezed y json_serializable

-Este repositorio muestra cómo integrar y utilizar Riverpod Generator, Freezed y json_serializable en un proyecto Flutter.
-Estas herramientas facilitan la gestión del estado, la generación de clases inmutables y la serialización/deserialización de JSON, respectivamente.
+This repository demonstrates how to integrate and use Riverpod with code generation, Freezed, and json_serializable in a Flutter project.
+These tools facilitate state management, the generation of immutable classes, and JSON serialization/deserialization, respectively.

-## Paso 1: Añadir Dependencias
+## Step 1: Add Dependencies

 dart pub add riverpod
 dart pub add flutter_riverpod